easypanel-io/website/docs/05-templates/duplicati/index.md

 ## Description

-Duplicati is a free backup software that allows you to store encrypted backups online.
-It works on Windows, macOS, and Linux.
-You can backup files and folders with strong AES-256 encryption, save space with incremental backups and data deduplication, and run backups through the web-based interface or command line interface.
-Duplicati supports various protocols and services for backup storage, including FTP, SSH, WebDAV, Backblaze B2, Microsoft OneDrive, Amazon S3, Google Drive, and more.
-It is free and open source, and runs on Windows, Linux, and macOS.
+Duplicati is a free, open-source backup software designed to store encrypted backups online.
+It is compatible with Windows, macOS, and Linux.
+The software works with standard protocols like FTP, SSH, WebDAV, and popular services such as Backblaze B2, Tardigrade, Microsoft OneDrive, Amazon S3, Google Drive, box.com, Mega, hubiC, and many others.
+Duplicati allows you to backup files and folders with strong AES-256 encryption, saving space with incremental backups and data deduplication.
+It can run backups on any machine through a web-based interface or via command line interface.
+Duplicati has a built-in scheduler and auto-updater, ensuring your backups are always up-to-date.
+It is designed for online backups from scratch, handling network issues efficiently.
+For instance, interrupted backups can be resumed, and Duplicati regularly tests the content of backups, detecting broken backups on corrupt storage systems before it’s too late.
+The software is configured by a web interface that runs in any browser and can be accessed from anywhere.

 ## Benefits

-- Secure Backup: Duplicati uses strong AES-256 encryption to protect your privacy.
-You can also use GPG to encrypt your backup.
+- Secure Backup: Duplicati is a free backup software that securely stores encrypted backups online, ensuring your data is safe and protected.
-- Online Backup: Duplicati was designed for online backups and handles network issues nicely.
-It can resume interrupted backups and regularly tests the content of backups.
+- Efficient Data Handling: Designed for online backups from scratch, Duplicati is not only data efficient but also handles network issues effectively.
+Interrupted backups can be resumed and the content of backups is tested regularly.
-- Cross-Platform: Duplicati runs on Windows, macOS, and Linux, making it accessible on different operating systems.
+- Accessible Anywhere: With a web-based interface that runs in any browser, Duplicati can be accessed from anywhere.
+This makes it ideal for use on headless machines like a NAS (network attached storage).

 ## Features

+- Strong Encryption: Duplicati uses strong AES-256 encryption to protect your privacy.
+You can also use GPG to encrypt your backup, ensuring your data is secure.
-- Multiple Backends: Duplicati works with standard protocols like FTP, SSH, WebDAV, as well as popular services like Backblaze B2, Microsoft OneDrive, Amazon S3, Google Drive, and more.
+- Supports Many Backends: Duplicati works with standard protocols like FTP, SSH, WebDAV as well as popular services like Backblaze B2, Tardigrade, Microsoft OneDrive, Amazon S3, Google Drive, box.com, Mega, hubiC and many others.
-- Strong Encryption: Backup files and folders with strong AES-256 encryption to ensure the security of your data.
-- Incremental Backups: Save space with incremental backups that only backup changed parts of files.
+- Incremental Backups and Data Deduplication: Save space with incremental backups and data deduplication.
+Duplicati uploads a full backup initially and stores smaller, incremental updates afterwards to save bandwidth and storage space.
-- Web-based Interface: Duplicati is configured through a web interface that can be accessed from any browser, even on mobile devices.
-- Command Line Interface: Run backups on any machine through the command line interface.
-- Built-in Scheduler: Duplicati has a built-in scheduler for automated backups.
+- Built-in Scheduler and Auto-updater: Duplicati has a built-in scheduler and auto-updater, keeping your backups up-to-date automatically.
-- Free and Open Source: Duplicati is free software and open source, licensed under LGPL.
-It can be used for free, even for commercial purposes.

 ## Links